AbbasAlameer/geoCancerPrognosticDatasetsRetriever/README.md

 ./geoCancerPrognosticDatasetsRetriever -d "bladder cancer" -p "GPL570 GPL97 GPL96" -o bladder_cancer.out
 ```

-The output file of geo_Cancer_Prognostic_Datasets_Retriever will be found in the '/results/' directory.
+The input and output files of geo_Cancer_Prognostic_Datasets_Retriever will be found in the '/data/' and '/results/' directories, respectively.

 <p>Help information can be read by typing the following command:</p>